Chronology 2: 1600 to 1799

 1769 North part of the cross aisle of Chesterfield parish church rebuilt (the north transept).

-1770 Quakers’ Meeting-house erected [Now demolished, this was situated on the site of the present Saltergate car park] .
+1770 Quakers’ Meeting-house erected.
+Demolished in the early 1970s, this was situated on the site of the present Saltergate multi-storey car park.

 1770 Act obtained for making a canal from the town of Chesterfield to the River Trent.